Lost-Outpost/sovngarde/README.md

 ### Problems with Wabbajack

 There are a lot of different scenarios where Wabbajack will produce an error.
 I recommend re-running Wabbajack before posting anything.
 Wabbajack will continue where it left off so you lose no progress.
 Seriously, simply retrying the Wabbajack download fixes most problems.

-**Could not download x**:

-If a mod updated and the old files got deleted, it is impossible to download them.
-In this case, just wait until I update the Modlist.

-Some files are known to be problematic, it is likely those are the ones that failed.
-You can download them manually from their source and place the archives **AS IS** in the downloads folder.

-**x is not a whitelisted download**:

-This can happen when I update the modlist.
-Check if a new update is available and wait if there is none.

-**Wabbajack could not find my game folder**:

-Wabbajack will not work with a pirated version of the game.
-If you own the game on Steam, go back to the [Pre-Installation](#pre-installation) step.

-### Pagefile in prevention of memory crashes

-Bigger Skyrim modlists need a lot of memory, and when there is not enough available it may fail allocating more.
-To fix this, you'll want to have a bigger <a href="PAGEFILE.md" target="_blank">pagefile</a>.
+If you still cannot figure out the issue, please check in our support forum or the official Wabbajack discord.

 ## Steam Deck